-Everybody knows that the H2 and H2R’s supercharged 1000cc engine was ballistic, I’m not lucky enough to have ridden either, but I have seen videos and seen them in the flesh and it really is something special to behold, but would it work on a bike where outright speed and acceleration isn’t key?
+Everybody knows that the H2 and H2R’s supercharged 1000cc engine was ballistic, I’m not lucky enough to have ridden either, but I have seen videos and seen them in the flesh and it really is something special to behold.
+Would it work on a bike where outright speed isn’t key?

 I took the H2 SX SE model out for a few hours, the SE being the top spec version, complete with a stunning TFT dashboard which is a masterpiece, Cornering lights, heated grips and an up and down quick-shifter to name a few perks.